 Hepatitis B virus (HBV) is a very common infection worldwide.
 Its reactivation in patients receiving immunosuppression has been widely described as being associated with significant morbidity and mortality unless anti-viral prophylaxis is administered.
 Treatment in inflammatory bowel disease (IBD) patients has changed in recent years and immunosuppression and biological therapies are now used more frequently than before.
 Although current studies have reported an incidence of hepatitis B in inflammatory bowel disease patients similar to that in the general population, associated liver damage remains an important concern in this setting.
 Liver dysfunction may manifest in several ways, from a subtle change in serum aminotransferase levels to fulminant liver failure and death.
 Patients undergoing double immunosuppression are at a higher risk, and reactivation usually occurs after more than one year of treatment.
 As preventive measures, all IBD patients should be screened for HBV markers at diagnosis and those who are positive for the hepatitis B surface antigen should receive antiviral prophylaxis before undergoing immunosuppression in order to avoid HBV reactivation.
 Tenofovir/entecavir are preferred to lamivudine as nucleos(t)ide analogues due to their better resistance profile.
 In patients with occult or resolved HBV, viral reactivation does not appear to be a relevant issue and regular DNA determination is recommended during immunosuppression therapy.
 Consensus guidelines on this topic have been published in recent years.
 The prevention and management of HBV infection in IBD patients is addressed in this review in order to address practical recommendations

 Approximately 3 billion people have been exposed to the hepatitis B virus (HBV), and there are an estimated 350 million chronic carriers worldwide[1,2].
-Exposure to HBV can be broadly divided into three categories according to viral load and liver biopsy[1,3]: active HBV, inactive HBV carriers and resolved HBV (Table ).
+Exposure to HBV can be broadly divided into three categories according to viral load and liver biopsy[1,3]: active HBV, inactive HBV carriers and resolved HBV (Table 1).
 Chronic hepatitis B (CHB) may result in cirrhosis in about 5%-25% of infected patients.

 Active chronic HBV is defined as HBV DNA levels ≥ 2 IU/L and elevated alanine aminotransferase (ALT) levels, and treatment is indicated in either immunocompetent or immunosuppressed patients.